Diesel Loco Shed, Ernakulam: Closure controversy

 In October 2013, Southern Railways submitted a proposal to the railway board to shut down the Ernakulam DLS and convert it into an electric loco shed.
 Employees at the loco shed, later joined in by the public and people's representatives protested against this decision, alleging a plan to move the shed to Mangalore, demanding the ELS should be established without closing the DLS as it was the only major railway establishment in Kerala.
 After protests got much popular support, Southern Railway backed down from its move to close the shed.

 Electrification of Shed

 Electrification work at Ernakulam Diesel Shed started on 21 January 2021.Work was completed in November 2021 and trial run of electric locomotives was completed on 31 December 2021.
 WAP-1 #22008 of Erode was used for the trial run.
-From 22 Jan 2022 onwards, it started receiving electric locomotives.
+From 22 Jan 2022 onwards, it started receiving WAP-1 and WAG-5 electric locomotives.

-All 5 of the electric locomotives of the shed were transferred to Erode in January 2025, citing the lack of infrastructure at the shed for maintaining electric locomotives.
+The WAP-1 locomotives housed at the shed were transferred back to Erode.
+In January 2025, all 5 of the WAG-5 electric locomotives housed at the shed at that time were transferred to Erode, citing the lack of infrastructure at the shed for maintaining electric locomotives.
+The shed didn't receive electric locomotives again until March 2026, when 18 WAG-5 locomotives were transferred to the shed from Vishakapatnam.